Games & Quizzes

 /ˈsampəl/

 small part or quantity intended to show what whole is like.
-Small quantities of something used as a taster.
-To try (e.g. food), to see if you like it.
+Small quantities of something used as a taster. take sample or samples of something for analysis.

 /ˈst(y)o͞odnt/